Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 ANSWER
-Forking a repository on GitHub means making your own copy of someone else's project in your GitHub account.
+Forking a repository on GitHub means making your copy of someone else's project in your GitHub account.
 This lets you freely make changes without affecting the original project.

 Difference between Forking and Cloning.
 -Forking is creating a personal copy of someone else's repository on GitHub.
 You can then make changes to your forked repository and even suggest changes to the original project through pull requests.